VernonCo/ps_utils/README.md

 Make the app available to operators by either putting on limited network or adding users

 ### Behind limited network
+The config.py  (or config-rpasswords.py) have configuration to allow public access to the forms.
+If desiring granular control over access, comment out the FAB_ROLES, and use the security model.

 -   Click on Security > List Roles >  edit icon for Public
 -   Add 'can list on Companies', 'can show on Companies'